 The latest big development concerns regulatory T Cells (nicknamed “Tregs”) which modulate the immune system.
 In a new study led by Dr. Michael Rosenblum, it was found that Tregs are directly responsible for triggering stem cells in the skin to promote healthy hair growth.
 Historically, it was thought that hair growth was entirely related to stem cell activity.
 The new findings suggest that certain immune cells (i.e., Tregs) are also essential for hair growth and their is some sort of symbiotic communication between immune cells and hair cells.

-Increasing Evidence that the Immune System Could Play a Role in all Types of Hair Loss
+Increasing Evidence that the Immune System Plays a Role in all Types of Hair Loss

 However, famous researcher Dr. Angela Christiano’s findings from Columbia University research in 2014 and 2015 changed all that.
 Her work implicated the immune system in both AA and AGA (albeit far more clearly in the former).
-Her team found that certain types of covalently bound topical JAK inhibitors (you can read many posts on that subject in the archives of this blog) led to hair regrowth in mice suffering from AGA and not just in those suffering from AA.
+Her team found that certain types of covalently bound topical JAK inhibitors led to hair regrowth in mice suffering from AGA and not just in those suffering from AA.
 Her AGA related patents were later sold to Aclaris Therapeutics, a company that plans to test topical JAK inhibitors on AGA in future.

 Could Tregs also Play a Role in Male Pattern Baldness?